 Bookings for cave tours will be taken one day in advance, by phone, with payment by credit card.
-There will be six tours per day, with eight places (and two guides) on each tour at Marakoopa Cave.
-Please note that tours of King Solomon’s cave are currently unavailable.
+There will be six tours per day, with ten places on each tour at Marakoopa Cave.
+Please note that tours of King Solomon’s cave will re-open on 21st September, with maximum of eight places.
 To book: 03 6363 5182

 Hastings Caves tours

 Bookings for cave tours will be taken in advance, by phone, with payment by credit card.
 There will be four tours per day, with eight places on each tour.
 To book: 03 6298 3209

 All walkers require a valid parks pass for tracks within national parks.

 Overland Track winter walkers (15 June – 30 September 20)

 Huts are open on the Overland Track with limited capacity to ensure compliance with COVID-19 requirements.

 Walker numbers are capped to 24 people per day.
 All walkers must carry a good quality 3-4 season tent and complete the Overland Track from north (Cradle Mountain) to south (Lake St Clair), moving on each day.